erincatto/box2c/docs/migration.md

 ```
 This includes contact data for contacts reported in begin events.
 This data is also in deterministic order.

-Presolve contact modification is available using a callback.
+Pre-solve contact modification is available using a callback.
 ```c
 typedef bool b2PreSolveFcn(b2ShapeId shapeIdA, b2ShapeId shapeIdB, b2Manifold* manifold, void* context);
 void b2World_SetPreSolveCallback(b2WorldId worldId, b2PreSolveFcn* fcn, void* context);
 ```
-You can define a presolve callback and register that with the world.
+You can define a pre-solve callback and register that with the world.
 You can also provide a context variable that will be passed back to your callback.
-This is **not** enough to get a presolve callback.
+This is **not** enough to get a pre-solve callback.
 You also need to enable it on your shape using `enablePreSolveEvents` in `b2ShapeDef`.
 This is false by default.

 > Pre-solve callbacks are dangerous.
 You must avoid race conditions and you must understand that behavior may not be deterministic.
 This is especially true if you have multiple pre-solve callbacks that are sensitive to order.

 ### Sensors